SEPIA-Framework/sepia-web-audio/README.md

 # sepia-web-audio

-Cross-browser web audio recorder and VAD
+Cross-browser web audio processor, recorder and VAD

 # Resources (see LICENSE as well)